The Ghostley Witch

 Of course she was.
 Her powers of deception had never failed.

-by four servants.
-And Hella could only just keep herself from blinking in awe.
+carried in by four servants.
+And Hella could only just keep herself from

-her millennium long life.
+in her millennium long life.
 It was as big as a well-grown bull!
-It was placed on
+It was placed

-a huge tray, with an apple in its mouth and its fat belly resting on a bed of
+on a huge tray, with an apple in its mouth and its fat belly resting on a bed

-Sauerkraut and mustard sauce.
-A pink bow prided its carefully curled Schwanz.
+of Sauerkraut and mustard sauce.
+A pink bow prided its carefully curled

-manage the politeness to say "Bon appétit, meine Damen" before
+only just manage the politeness to say "Bon appétit, meine Damen"

 The tray was empty within twenty minutes.

-bowl of chocolate pudding, the general kindly inquired how his sister was doing
+a three liter bowl of chocolate pudding, the general kindly inquired how his

-in the marital business.
-"Any chance of a new lover for you yet, my
+sister was doing in the marital business.
+"Any chance of a new lover for

 loveletter."

-wasn´t even aware of the fact that he was able to write at all!"
-He
+loveletter?!
+I wasn´t even aware of the fact that he was able to write at

-and said: "Really, Albert, I´m beginning to believe you underestimate this
+whipped cream and said: "Really, Albert, I´m beginning to believe you

-Klink.
-Who would have thought he could be this romantic?"
+underestimate this Klink.
+Who would have thought he could be this

 visit to Klink´s camp."

-dear sister happily married again!
-And to get her out of my hair," he
+get my dear sister happily married again!
+And to get her out of my hair,"

 "Danke, Albert.
 When is your next visit?"